magnusjyrkkanen/search-robot/README.md

 A simple search robot that uses Google search to search with a given word.

+After the search the robot takes a screenshot of the results.

 ## Background

 This project is a learning project with Robot Framework.